jonagitsdata/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
-How do you know?
+How do you know? **It does not terminate on its own and will if we hit control + c to close the program**

 ## Ready for Work